 Field-hunting tip

-Look in metamorphic rocks such as marble and schist country — that is the host setting where star ruby typically forms.
+Look in metamorphic rocks such as marble and schist country, the host setting where star ruby typically forms.
 If you start seeing calcite, feldspar, mica in float, you are in the right ground.
 Field specimens usually show a hexagonal bipyramidal crystals with characteristic silky inclusions habit, so train your eye for that shape before scanning the outcrop.